WNJU

-WNJU (channel 47) is a television station licensed to Linden, New Jersey, United States, serving as the Telemundo outlet for the New York City area.
-It is one of two flagship stations of the Spanish-language network (the other being WSCV in Miami–Fort Lauderdale).
-WNJU is owned and operated by NBCUniversal's Telemundo Station Group alongside NBC flagship WNBC (channel 4).
-WNJU's studios (doubling as WNBC's New Jersey news bureau) are located on Fletcher Avenue in Fort Lee, New Jersey.
-Through a channel sharing agreement with WNBC, the two stations transmit using WNJU's spectrum from an antenna atop One World Trade Center.
+WNJU (channel 47) is a television station licensed to Linden, New Jersey, United States, serving the New York metropolitan area.
+It is one of two flagship stations of the Spanish-language network Telemundo (alongside WSCV in Miami–Fort Lauderdale), and is owned and operated by NBCUniversal's Telemundo Station Group.
+Under common ownership with NBC flagship WNBC (channel 4), the two stations share studios at 30 Rockefeller Plaza in Midtown Manhattan and broadcast from the same transmitter at One World Trade Center; WNJU's former studios, located on Fletcher Avenue in Fort Lee, New Jersey, are used as WNJU and WNBC's New Jersey news bureau.